Tyler-OBrien/personal_website/content/posts/2022/06/28/Building-an-Anycast-CDN/index.md

 I had to prove my identity via a third-party service called Yoti, which is required by all RIPE for all individual registrations.
 Since I am in the US, I also needed an invoice for a resource (i.e VPS, etc) in Europe/RIPE's Jurisdiction to prove my presence in the RIPE Region.

 It took around 2 business days to get my Resources allocated to me, AS205398 and 2a0f:85c1:260::/44.
 I put in another request with the LIR and got maintainer access on my IPv6 address block, and created a route6 entry for Internet Routing Registry (IRR) Filtering.
-If you use Vultr, they create an IRR entry for you in RADB, but they will remove it if you ever leave them, and some hosts like Virtua Cloud will only allow you to announce prefixes based on IRR entries (Filtering on IRR) but exclude RADB due to supposed abuse.
+If you use Vultr, they create an IRR entry for you in RADB, but they will remove it if you ever leave them, and some hosts like Virtua Cloud will only allow you to announce prefixes based on IRR entries (Filtering on IRR) but exclude RADB.

 I set up RPKI as well, as BuyVM/Frantech filter prefixes you are allowed to announce based on valid Route Origin Authorizations (ROAs) for your ASN.
 Some LIRs have web portals for you to add RPKI entries, but in my case, it just took a quick email with the settings I wanted (Prefix, ASN, max length).